tylersfoot/Sweet-Tooth/README.md

 * Dr. Bixler for supporting us through this project
 * [Awesome badges](https://dev.to/envoy_/150-badges-for-github-pnk#ide) for the different site badges
 * [Poly Pizza](https://poly.pizza) for free low-poly models and inspiration
+* You for checking this game out!
+Thanks!

 <p align="right"><a href="#readme-top">back to top</a></p>